samhitharavind/Summer-2024-Internship-Cemplify/WeeklyStatusReports/Week2.md

 - Complete remainder of the 6 hour Machine Learning YouTube video.
 - Complete remainder of the Python course on Kaggle.
 - Begin working on the Machine Learning course on Kaggle after the Python course.
+- Continue summarizing 2 articles from each of the four areas every day.